 Most of the sandiest beaches on Rhodes lie along the island’s northeastern coast, between Rhodes Town and Lindos.
 As a result, this stretch is now punctuated by a long succession of resorts, filled with package holidaymakers in summer and holding endless strips of tourist bars.
-Frequent buses ply the main road, connecting the best-known beaches.

 The picturesque rural prefecture of Arkadia occupies much of the central Peloponnese.
 Its name evokes images of grassy meadows, forested mountains, gurgling streams and shady grottoes.
 According to mythology, it was a favourite haunt of Pan, the flute-playing, cloven-hooved god of nature.